Schalltech/honeycomb-marketplace/README.md

       npm run host:marketplace
       ```

-   5. Incorporate the a micro app into your application.
+   5. Render the micro app into your application.
 For the sake of simplicity, we are importing `<MicroApp />` in the app.js file.
-Exposing the React and ReactDOM modules globally must be done in the code before attempting to render a micro app.
+Exposing React and ReactDOM modules globally must be done in the code before attempting to render a micro app.

       ```js
       import React from 'react';